 by Lauren George, Family Support Specialist

 Children are explorers and inventors who learn by doing.
+I have the joy of seeing this play out every day at home with my little ones.
 Play gives children an opportunity to develop and practice new skills at their own pace by following their unique interests.
 With hundreds and hundreds of options in the store, and thousands online, choosing toys should be easy, right?
 The toys and non-toys your child engages with can shape his/her development in important ways while also keeping them entertained and exploring for hours.
 If you are anything like me, the real question is knowing which toys will spark my child’s interest, support their imagination, and won’t be broken in a week!
 Below are some ideas for choosing toys that will grow with your child, challenge them, and nurture their overall development – their thinking, physical, language, and social-emotional skills.

 Open-ended toys that can be used in a variety of ways